Xunnamius/hashnav/Docs/Documentation.md

 * Sometimes IE<9 misbehaves if it is in quirks mode.
 Make sure to use PROPER LEGAL doctypes if you want HashNav to function at its full capability.

 ##Coming <a name="ComingSoon"></a> Soon
-* Make the slash parser the default parser, and the ampersand parser a separate module
+* Revamp the playground with Bootstrap (yeah, I know the current version is ugly to look at)
+* Add a "tutorial" prompt to the playground, to walk people through how to use parts of HashNav

 ##Documented Bugs
-* deserialize and unserialize do NOT work in a few versions of Opera at the moment (for some Opera reason)
-* a few IE8 bugs with the demo page code
+(none yet, woot!)

 Did you discover a new bug?
-[Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first!
+[Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first.

 ##License
 This work is mine; however, you may use and/or modify anything here however and whenever you want.
 Attribution etc. is not at all necessary (although welcomed :D).